 The contents of your Fundraising Pack

-TNA UK literature
+TNA UK literature and posters

 Just Giving tips

 Gift Aid form/Sponsorship form/Standing order from

 We hope that whatever activity you undertook to raise funds in aid of TNA UK that it was enjoyable – even if some of the more strenuous ones gave you pause for thought!
 Please let us know how you got on and, if you have any photos, even better.